pip-services/pip-services-docs/content/en/conceptual/persistences/mysql_persistence/_index.md

 ###### Update

-This class doesn’t contain an update method.
+This class doesn't contain an update method.
 However, we can create one by using an SQL query.
 The Using SQL section explains how to do this.

 ###### Delete

 This method deletes the record specified by the given id.
-The following example shows how to delete a record with an id equal to ‘1’.
+The following example shows how to delete a record with an id equal to '1'.

 {{< tabsection >}}
   {{< include "./__code19_node.md" >}}